Dr. Christy Weer, Dean

 In order for students to take upper-division business courses, students must apply for and be admitted into the professional program.
 (Specific instructions for application to the Perdue School of Business follow.)

-Juniors and seniors pursuing a major in the Perdue School of Business complete a professional program consisting of (1) an upper-division core of eight courses, which must be taken by all accounting, business economics, finance, information systems, international business, management and marketing majors; (2) a set of special requirements for each major and concentration/track; and (3) a set of specific course requirements unique to the major that the student is pursuing.
+Juniors and seniors pursuing a major in the Perdue School of Business complete a professional program consisting of (1) an upper-division core, which must be taken by all accounting, business economics, finance, information systems, international business, management and marketing majors; (2) a set of special requirements for each major and concentration/track; and (3) a set of specific course requirements unique to the major that the student is pursuing.
 Coursework and other requirements are grouped according to accounting, business economics, finance, information systems, international business, management and marketing.